gbertoni/Data-for-First-demonstration-of-angular-momentum-resolved-electron-energy-loss-spectroscopy/README.md

 /Profiles  #contains the simulated profiles according to the model of scattering

-/RAW data  #contains the experimental OAM-EELS spectra
+/RAW Data  #contains the experimental OAM-EELS spectra